In Vivo: Within the Living

 University Art Gallery

-11:00 am
+Thu, Feb 5, 11:00 am

 – 4:00 pm

-By leaving the lab and entering the museum space, the pieces in this exhibition illuminate the fusion of artistic excellence and unparalleled scientific knowledge achieved by interdisciplinary graduate programs such as those offered by Art as Applied to Medicine at Johns Hopkins.
-It will also realize the dual goal of highlighting the medical innovations pioneered at Johns Hopkins University School of Medicine, alongside the emotional and personal journeys experienced by its patients.
-This exhibition makes a thought-provoking statement about how art can tell the stories of people who are confronted with health dilemmas, while embracing new medical, scientific, and communication technologies.
-The works in this exhibition are developed through traditional analog techniques such as painting and drawing, digital approaches such as digital illustration and animation, and sculptural methods such as sculpting, mold-making and casting processes of clinical anaplastology- commonly known as prosthetics.
+By moving from the laboratory into the gallery space, the works in In Vivo illuminate the fusion of artistic excellence and unparalleled scientific knowledge cultivated by interdisciplinary graduate programs such as Art as Applied to Medicine at Johns Hopkins.
+The exhibition highlights both pioneering medical innovations and the deeply personal, emotional journeys of patients, offering a compelling reflection on how art can communicate complex medical narratives while embracing emerging scientific and communication technologies.
+The works are realized through traditional analog media such as painting and drawing; digital practices including illustration and animation; and sculptural processes such as mold-making and casting used in clinical anaplastology, commonly known as prosthetics.

 Additional programming: